efeelize/eng/kaiyan/shopping/renting_apartment.md

 - 3. The investors pulled a trick on the CEO to get him to step down.

+- 4. The landlord raised the rent on me.（the landlord raised the rent.）

+# 17.scrambling [v.慌张、紧张] & short notice [n.临时通知] & lots of notice
+> 1）And so that feeling of like you have to get out right now.
+And you're very unstable and what do you do, I have to, I have to move my drawer but it's too big and I have to do this.
+You would be scrambling.It's like you're moving quickly, you don't really know if, where you're going.
+You're just trying to find some safety, basically.
+Like for example, people scrambling up a mountain.
+Yeah, it's difficult or, I think of something, you know, even in like the financial area, Bitcoin these days, become so successful that people are scrambling to buy it.

+> 2)we don't actually say a long notice.
+But you can say lots of notice,enough notice.in Canada if you quit your job, you have to give a two weeks notice. that should be enough time for the boss to find the new guy.

+# 18. mortgage /'mɔrɡɪdʒ/ [n.贷款] & pay it off [v.还清] & upfront [adj.正直的、预付的；v.提前支付] & be upfront
+> 1)The bank owns the home but you have a lot of rights.It's your home.

+> 2)The thing about pay it off,like pay for something.
+It's usually something really big like a loan.
+You have to pay off a loan, meaning like kind of clear or clean that balance off.takes a long time usually for a debt.

+> 3)And most people can't afford to pay upfront.that's why you have to pay off something.so you could pay something upfront which basically means you just pay the entire amount now.

+> 4)be upfront : that's nothing to do with buying.
+That's about like a personality thing.
+And it is, it's basically just to be honest.
+And very direct.like in a relationship you should be upfront about things.Don't beat around the bush.

+# 19.get into the market [phr.进入市场] & price out [phr.价格太贵无法承受]
+> 1）the market's gonna go up, maybe it's gonna go down.
+You never know when you should get into the market.that's why people always say if you don't get into the market early, you're priced out.
+So get in, you could say buy in.
+But usually like, especially for the housing market, got to get into the market.

+> 2)priced out:it's when it's too expensive that you're stuck outside the market.
+You can't buy into the market.And often times these markets are, are the cities that you know, the houses, the places are in.
+So I'm from Toronto, but I can't buy a house in Toronto /tə'rɔntəu/ [n.多伦多].
+So I'm priced out of Toronto.

+# 20.shoulda coulda woulda [phr.事后诸葛亮]
+> 1)You feel this huge regret why didn't I do that, I should have done that, or if I, if I could have borrowed that money then I would have done this.I personally, I always say, woulda coulda shoulda.
+But everybody would say it differently, it just expresses that like, even though you have that regret, there's nothing you can do about it now.

+> 2)You can't look into the future and know exactly how the market is going to change.
+So don't worry about your regret, don't worry about it.

 # VII.pattern
 ***Alright, Tim, I wasn't able to check everything off your list, but I think we found a pretty decent apartment for you.***